2026 IPREM: €600/month · €7,200/year (14 payments)

 The Non-Lucrative Visa has become synonymous with retirement in Spain, and for good reason:

-• Affordable cost of living — particularly in southern Spain, the Levante coast, and smaller cities.
-A comfortable retirement in cities like Alicante, Malaga, or Valencia is achievable on €2,000–€3,000/month for a couple
+• Affordable cost of living — comfortable retirement in Alicante, Malaga, or Valencia on €2,000-€3,000/month for a couple

-• Excellent climate — the Mediterranean coast offers 300+ days of sunshine, mild winters, and dry summers
+• Excellent climate — 300+ days of sunshine, mild winters, and dry summers on the Mediterranean coast

 • Cultural richness — vibrant food culture, historical cities, festivals, and a relaxed pace of life

-• Safety — Spain has one of the lowest crime rates in Western Europe
+• Safety — one of the lowest crime rates in Western Europe

-• Strong expat communities — established communities of British, American, Canadian, and Northern European retirees along the Costa del Sol, Costa Blanca, and in the Balearic and Canary Islands
+• Strong expat communities — established British, American, Canadian, and Northern European communities along the Costa del Sol, Costa Blanca, and islands

 Frequently Asked Questions